A home away from home

 Ray Tuineau (DO-EE-NEH-OW) is a Snow College graduate and is currently studying at Utah State University’s extension in Ephraim.
 His experience in helping various youth groups in the community has impacted the direction of his career.

 Ray came to Wasatch in the summer of 2013 where he continues to be the Sage Dorm Parent; overseeing the senior boys.
 He has also worked as the boys’ dorm parent for summer school three consecutive years.

 Although Ray is of Tongan heritage (South Pacific Polynesian Island) he was born and raised in West Valley City, Utah.
-He enjoys spending time with his three sons and his beautiful wife, Juliet Tuineau, who also works in Residential Life as a relief dorm parent.
+He enjoys spending time with his three sons and his beautiful wife, Juliet Tuineau, who also works in Residential Life as an assistant dorm parent.

 The Zoe Dormitory is home to 38 Senior girls and is the newest dorm on campus, dedicated in fall of 2012.
 This state of the art living space boasts a spacious lounge area replete with a fireplace, flat screen T.V. many couches a study area, and a lovely kitchen.
 The downstairs offers another lounge area with TV and couches as well as laundry room and storage.
 Girls in this dorm enjoy a ‘pod’ layout where clusters of rooms are grouped together with their own bathroom and study area.

 Dorm Parent: Charlotte Stewart

 Charlotte Stewart holds an Associates Degree in Fire Prevention from the Community College of the Air Force and served for 22 years in the Utah Air National Guard.
 Charlotte has experience in EMS, Fire Service, and Special Education.
 She is married with four wonderful children and one granddaughter and enjoys being the owner-operator of a small farm in town, camping, hiking, and fishing.